NexClipper/NexClipper/README.md

 There are two different versions of NexClipper: NexClipper Cloud and NexClipper.

-Please note that previsous NexClipper Light project which was host level container monitoring tool was moved to [NexLight](https://github.com/NexClipper/NexClipper/tree/master/NexLight) directory.
+Please note that previsous NexClipper Light project which was a host level container monitoring tool has been moved to [NexLight](https://github.com/NexClipper/NexClipper/tree/master/NexLight) directory.

 ![](docs/images/logo1.png)